 Your location plays a key role in determining your car insurance premium.
 Insurance companies analyze claim data in your area to assess the risk of insuring you.
 Areas with higher accident rates or theft statistics have higher premiums.

-The city with the lowest auto insurance rates in Oklahoma is Vera, at $1,970 per year.
+In Oklahoma, Vera stands out as the city with the lowest auto insurance rates, at an average of $1,970 per year.

-Below is a list of cities in Oklahoma with the lowest auto insurance rates.
+The table below shows a list of cities in Oklahoma with the most affordable car insurance rates.

 Vera$1,970